 You don't have to wear the clothes, get the tattoo, or put on the mask to be Beautiful.

 You don't have to be Paleo or Vegan, Dairy Free or Gluten Free.

 You can just wake up and decide that today, as you are, you are Enough.

 You're so damn holy and messy and shiny.

 You can decide that Today.

 You, with your pain and anger, your hairy legs and your self-doubt.

-You can just say "F*ck it, I am holy.
-I am perfect.
+You can just say "f*ck it: I am holy.
+I am perfectly imperfect.